319 S. Michigan Street,

 2 people favorited this theater

-I finally found some information on this old theater after extensively searching the web and getting nowhere.
-By luck, I found mention of this theater while going through the South Bend Civic Theater’s website.
+I finally found some information on this old theatre after extensively searching the web and getting nowhere.
+By luck, I found mention of this theatre while going through the South Bend Civic Theatre’s website.
 It turns out that a downtown development firm called Downtown South Bend, Inc. owns the old Avon building and is either giving it or selling it to the South Bend Civic Theater group.

-Sadly, it sounds like the South Bend Civic Theater group is going to raze the Avon Theater and build two new theaters on the spot including a little 100-150 seat theater and a larger 300 seat theater.
-At least they’re using the land for a theater, though.
+Sadly, it sounds like the South Bend Civic Theater group is going to raze the Avon Theater and build two new theatres on the spot including a little 100-150 seat theatre and a larger 300 seat theatre.
+At least they’re using the land for a theatre, though.
 I emailed the director of the South Bend Civic Theater group and he provided me with this information.
 I also learned from him that the Avon Theater does have a newer roof and one re-enforced side wall but that the interior is in lousy condition.

-The Strand Theater opened on May 12, 1926 with May McAvoy in “"The Road to Glory”.
+The Strand Theatre opened on May 12, 1926 with May McAvoy in “"The Road to Glory”.
 It was equipped with a Kimball organ.
 It was originally built as a movie house, was outfitted for sound in 1929.
-On October 12, 1946 it was renamed Avon Theater following refurbishment.
-It ceased operations as a theater in the late-1960’s or early-1970’s.
+On October 12, 1949 it was renamed Avon Theater following refurbishment.
+On April 17, 1958 it was renamed Avon Art Theatre.
+On October 24, 1975 it was renamed the Mall Theatre.
+It ceased operations as a theatre on January 25, 1979.
 It remained vacant until November 2012, when it was demolished.
-The façade was saved to be used in another building.
+The terra cotta façade was saved to be used in another building.

 Just login to your account and subscribe to this theater.